CambridgeSemiticsLab/nena_corpus/docs/nena_format.md

 #### Speaker Tag

 Many NENA texts are conversational and consist of multiple conversants.
-An additional speaker may be indicated by wrapping their words with a double angle brackets tag followed by the speaker's name, a colon, and then the speaker's text:
+An additional speaker from the main informant may be indicated by wrapping their words with a double angle brackets tag followed by the speaker's name, a colon, and then the speaker's text:

 ```